School for the Blind Bowling

-And now that you know where we are, please accept an open invitation to spend some time learning about who we are, what we do, how we serve our community, and maybe even a little bit about why we are Lions.
+And now that you know where we are, please accept our invitation to spend some time learning about who we are, what we do, how we serve our community, and maybe even a little bit about why we are Lions.

 Who Are The Vancouver Lions

 The Vancouver Lions Club is an independent, non-profit corporation, located in Vancouver, Washington USA.
 Chartered as a member of the International Association Of Lions Clubs on September 12, 1928, it was the first Lions club in Clark County, Washington, and is now one of the the oldest and longest–serving Lions clubs in the world.